rikosintie/Discovery/README.md

 The files will be saved in the following directories:

-- CR-data - files that need further processing
+- CR-data - files that are ready for viewing
 - Interface - files that need further processing
 - Running - The "show running structured" output for each switch